Waldameer & Water World: Water World

 Water World is a water park located in Waldameer.
-Established in 1987, Water World currently contains 8 major water slides, a heated pool, a wave pool, and two children's play areas.
-In 2026, it will see the addition of two new slides and a new lazy river.
+Established on June 18, 1987, Water World currently contains eight major water slides (including the region's only water coaster), a heated pool, the tri-state area's largest wave pool, two children's play areas, and a lazy river.
+There are two additional slides planned for Water World beyond 2026.